Maxell promotes tree-planting activities as part of its environmental initiatives.

 Forestry decline

-• An increase in abandoned forests due to the decline of forestry.
+• Increase in abandoned forests due to the decline of forestry

 Increasing forests and absorbing CO2 in the atmosphere contribute to mitigating climate change.